Voltra/UniversalCoroutineBasedLazySequenceManipulation/README.md

 ## Pseudocode language details

+This language does not take into account memory management, lifetime and so on.
+It is your duty to make the right choices in your implementation.

 `template <T>` provides the type `T` as a type argument for generic implementations of classes or functions.